Skip to Main Content

 The interview day:

-Interviews for AP/CP and AP-NP, AP-only are held virtually on Tuesdays of each week beginning on October 18th, 2022 with AM and PM options.
+Interviews for AP/CP and AP-NP, AP-only are held virtually on Tuesdays of each week beginning mid-October with AM and PM options.
 Interviews for CP-only are either in-person or virtual and are scheduled individually; applicants will be contacted directly by the CP associate program directors.
-Interviews are offered on a rolling basis and are conducted through January 2023.
+Interviews are offered on a rolling basis and are conducted through January.

-To get the most out of your interview day, we recommend you review this website first to learn about the structure and opportunities the program has to offer.
+To get the most out of these interactions, we recommend you review this website in advance learn about the structure and opportunities the program has to offer.
 We also have a frequently asked questions area.
-With these details in mind, you can spend the interview day focusing on how the curricular components look in practice and how they will allow you to thrive as you begin your career in pathology.
+With these details in mind, you can spend time focusing on how the curricular components look in practice and how they will allow you to thrive as you begin your career in pathology.